Posted by: Chris Barylick

 Category: News, Software

-Michael Tsai’s must-have shareware program, SpamSieve, has just been updated to version 2.9.4.
-The new version, a 10 megabyte download, adds the following fixes and improvements:
+Michael Tsai’s must-have shareware program, SpamSieve, has just been updated to version 2.9.6.
+The new version, a 10.7 megabyte download, adds the following fixes and changes:

 - Made various changes to improve SpamSieve’s filtering accuracy.

 - SpamSieve now understands that @icloud.com, @me.com, and @mac.com are equivalent, so it’s better that finding the proper inbox in Apple Mail when you train a message as good.
 (For non-Apple IMAP and POP mail accounts, you can define aliases manually, as before.
 Go to the Accounts tab of Mail’s preferences and enter all the addresses – separated by commas – in the Email Address field.)